A max-cut approach to heterogeneity in cryo-electron microscopy: Introduction

 \section{Introduction}

 The study of the molecular structure of complex proteins has drawn many efforts in the past few decades.
-Among the many structure determination methodologies available, cryo-electron microscopy (cryo-EM) single particle reconstruction (SPR)~\cite{Walz2015} has become a widespread and powerful tool~\cite{Callaway2015}, due to recent improvements in instrumentation as well as in the accompanying data processing algorithms~\cite{Bai2015}.
-These improvements resulted in three-dimensional molecular models with unprecedented resolutions as high as 2.2\angstrom~\cite{Bartesaghi2015}.
+Among the many structure determination methodologies available, cryo-electron microscopy (cryo-EM) single particle reconstruction (SPR)~\cite{Walz2015} has become the state-of-the-art tool for structure determination~\cite{Methodoftheyear2015}, mainly due to the introduction of direct electron detectors, as well as due improvements in the accompanying data processing algorithms~\cite{Bai2015}.
+These improvements resulted in three-dimensional molecular models with unprecedented resolutions as high as 2.2~\angstrom~\cite{Bartesaghi2015}.
+The tremendous importance and impact of cryo-electron microscopy was unequivocally acknowledged by awarding the 2017 Nobel Prize in Chemistry to the pioneers of the field ``for developing cryo-electron microscopy for the high-resolution structure determination of biomolecules in solution"~\cite{nobel2017}.

 The process of resolving the three-dimensional structure of a molecule using cryo-EM SPR typically consists of the following steps.
 First, a sample consisting of many copies of the investigated molecule is rapidly frozen and is imaged by an electron-microscope.
-This results in a large image of the sample, known as a micrograph, containing several dozens of particle images.
+This results in a large image of the sample, known as a micrograph, containing multiple randomly oriented and positioned particle images.
 The individual particle images are then segmented from this micrograph, resulting in a stack of images, where each image corresponds to a projection of one of the copies of the molecule in the sample.
 This process is repeated until a sufficiently large stack of raw images is obtained.
-The images in the stack are then clustered, aligned, and averaged, resulting in images of improved quality, known as class averages.
-The class averages are used for obtaining a low resolution model of the molecule, which is then refined using the stack of raw images into a high resolution model~\cite{Frank2006,RELION}.
+The images in the stack are then clustered, aligned, and averaged, resulting in images of improved quality, known as class averages, which are used to remove low-quality raw images from the stack.
+Next, a low-resolution model of the molecule is generated from the class averages or the raw images themselves, and this model is refined using the stack of raw images into a high-resolution model~\cite{Frank2006,scheres2012relion}.